-A ball valve seacock is installed on the inlet thru-hulls for the livewell and washdown systems.
-It is necessary for the seacock to be in the open position to operate these systems.
+A ball valve seacock is installed on the inlet thru hull for the washdown system.
+It is necessary for the seacock to be in the open position to operate the washdown system.
 The open position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
 If the handle is perpendicular to the body of the valve, the seacock is in the closed position.
+A remote seacock arm is installed on the seacock handle.
+This arm extends into the area beneath the starboard aft seat.
+Pull on this rod to open the seacock and push to close.